-LT H = Historic Long-Term Rate of Retreat (m/yr) This factor should take into account the historic regression rate of the cliff based on data (historic aerial photography, past surveys, existing studies). т = Timeframe (years) In alignment with the New Zealand Coastal Policy Statement, Auckland Council requires the assessment of at least a 100-year timeframe.
+Nhere: LTH = Historic Long-Term Rate of Retreat (m/yr) This parameter should take into account the historic regression rate of the cliff based on data (historic aerial photography, past surveys, existing studies). т = Timeframe (years) In alignment with the New Zealand Coastal Policy Statement, Auckland Council requires the assessment of at least a 100-year timeframe.
 Hcr = Height of the rock layer of the cliff (m) As obtained from survey data associated with the application or Auckland Council's online geodatabase.
-11. Hcs = Height of the soil layer of the cliff (m) αr = Cliff slope angle of the rock layer (degrees) The characteristic slope angle of the cliff surface measured from the horizontal (typically controlled by the cliffs lithology and structure).
-This angle varies according to the likelihood of failure considered. α s = Cliff slope angle of the soil layer (degrees) LTF = Factor for the potential increase in future long-term retreat due to sea-level rise effects A number of methods have been used to describe the gradual recession of the cliff due to sea-level rise effects (Defra, 2002, Walkden and Dickson, 2008).
-In alignment with Auckland Council (2021) it is recommended that the model of Ashton et al (2011) is applied, where $S_F$ and $S_H$ are the future and historical rates of sea level rise, respectively and m is the coefficient describing the response of the cliff to sea-level rise. $LT_F = LT_H (\frac{S_F}{S_H})^m$ $L{F} = L{H} (\overline{S{H}})$
+Hcs = Height of the soil layer of the cliff (m) αr = Cliff slope angle of the rock layer (degrees) The characteristic slope angle of the cliff surface measured from the horizontal (typically controlled by the cliffs lithology and structure).
+This angle varies according to the likelihood of failure considered. α s = Cliff slope angle of the soil layer (degrees) LTF = Potential future cliff toe retreat rate due to sea-level rise effects A number of methods have been used to describe the gradual recession of the cliff due to sea- level rise effects (Defra, 2002, Walkden and Dickson, 2008).
+In alignment with Auckland Counci (2021) it is recommended that the model of Ashton et al (2011) is applied, where S_F and S_H are the future and historical rates of sea level rise, respectively and m is the coefficient describing the response of the cliff to sea-level rise.

+$$LT_F = LT_H (\frac{S_F}{S_H})^m$$

-The response factor (m coefficient) is described by Ashton et al (2011) in Figure 3, below.
+The response factor (m coefficient) is described by Ashton et al (2011) in Figure 3 below.
 In summary: